micropython/micropython/docs/library/pcnt.rst

 See `Quadrature encoder outputs.
 <https://en.wikipedia.org/wiki/Incremental_encoder#Quadrature_outputs>`_

-.. class:: QUAD(clock_multiplier:ClockMultiplier, aPinNumber, bPinNumber, pin_pull:PinPull=DOWN)
+.. class:: QUAD(clock_multiplier:ClockMultiplier, aPin, bPin)

 The QUAD counter has the same methods as the PCNT counter and differs only in the constructor and internal counter initialization.